Space is no longer the remit of a few select countries. In our interconnected world, more than 80 countries have registered satellites into orbit.

 The OECD Space Forum conducts original economic research, develops indicators and studies on measurement and impact assessment.
 Most recently, our work has concentrated on space technology transfers (definitions, indicators, evaluation) and research on the low-Earth orbit (LEO) economy, examining the economic rationales and policies that can support -or not- the development of the LEO economy.
-The Space Forum also supports its members on a bilateral basis and contributes substance to OECD-wide activities (e.g. the Going Digital Project).
+A ground-breaking project is ongoing to examine the value and sustainability of space-based infrastructure in close collaboration with selected universities/research centres around the world.
+The OECD Space Forum also supports its members on a bilateral basis and contributes substance to OECD-wide activities (e.g. the Going Digital Project).

-Most of the OECD Space Forum events are by invitation only.
+Most OECD Space Forum events are by invitation only.
 Please contact the Secretariat for more information.

 Members are comprised of national and international space agencies:

 The space economy is expanding and becoming increasingly global, driven by the development of ever-more governmental space programmes around the world, the multiplication of commercial actors in value chains, durable digitalisation trends, and new space systems coming of age.
 This report describes these emerging trends using new and internationally comparable data and indicators.